apache/www-site/content/dev/pmc.md

 Remember that, as in any committee, the chair is a **facilitator** and their role within the PMC is to ensure that everyone has a chance to be heard and to enable meetings and mailing lists to flow smoothly.
-A well run PMC works together to draw up the information for their board report, but the chair is specifically responsible for getting it to the board.
+A well-run PMC works together to draw up the information for their board report, but the chair is specifically responsible for getting it to the board.
 There is no concept of "leader" in the Apache way.

 ### Ensure new committer requests are made ###
 After the project has elected new committers and followed the process to